AI Agent Index

 Pros

-• Executes tasks end-to-end in a persistent cloud environment: Viktor queries Salesforce, Stripe, Google Ads, and GitHub in one run and delivers a finished PDF or dashboard, not text to copy-paste
+• Executes tasks end-to-end in a persistent cloud computer: Viktor queries Salesforce, Stripe, Google Ads, and GitHub in one run and delivers a finished PDF or dashboard, not text to copy-paste into another tool.

-• Lives natively in Slack: teams interact with Viktor like any colleague via @mention, with no separate interface or workflow to adopt, and scheduled tasks deliver outputs autonomously without human prompting
+• Lives natively in Slack and Microsoft Teams: teams interact with Viktor like any colleague via @mention, with no separate interface or workflow to adopt, now one-click installable from the official Slack App Directory after full Slack approval.

-• Backed by the Slack co-founders and $75M in funding as of May 2026: Stewart Butterfield and Cal Henderson wrote personal checks into an AI coworker that runs inside the product they built
+• Backed by the Slack co-founders and $75M in funding as of May 2026: Stewart Butterfield and Cal Henderson wrote personal checks into an AI coworker that runs inside the product they built, alongside Accel's Series A lead.

 Limitations

-• Credit-based pricing creates uncertainty for heavy users: teams running many scheduled tasks or complex multi-tool queries need to monitor credit consumption carefully, with real-world spend ranging from $150 to $400 per month above the $50 headline rate
+• Credit-based pricing creates spend uncertainty for heavy users.
+Teams running many scheduled tasks or complex multi-tool queries monitor credit consumption carefully, with real-world spend ranging from $150 to $400 per month above the $50 headline Team plan rate.

 Frequently asked questions